Modern Elegance kitchen

 A perfect example of their signature aesthetic, this pale and peaceful kitchen delivers on design as well as functionality.
 We asked Alexandra to tell us more.

-The layout of the old kitchen felt quite cramped, so we wanted to create a design that was more functional and inviting.
-We made a larger opening between the dining area and kitchen, and added another double door that leads out the garden to let even more natural light in.
+The original kitchen layout felt cramped, so we aimed to design a more functional and inviting space.
+We expanded the opening between the dining area and kitchen, and added an additional double door leading to the garden to bring in even more natural light.

 The clients had complete trust in us throughout this project.
-They only had minor demands regarding the flow of the kitchen, which needed to accommodate a lot of storage and appliances, as well as some convivial seating around the island.
-Their overarching wish was for a home that feels warm, modern, elegant and timeless.
+They only had minor demands regarding the flow of the kitchen, which needed to accommodate a lot of storage and appliances, as well as offer convivial seating around the island.
+Their primary wish was for a home that felt warm, modern, elegant, and timeless.

 Read our top 10 kitchen renovation tips.

-As a studio, we like to trust our intuition and stay true to our aesthetic, rather than paying too much attention to interiors trends.
-Often, our inspiration comes from architecture and art, on the basis of geometry and details.
-Although, right now, we are seeing frequent use of natural materials – such as Calacatta Viola, Brazilian Quartzite and burl wood – which are a timeless choice.
+As a studio, we trust our intuition and remain true to our aesthetic, rather than focusing too much on interior design trends.
+Often, our inspiration comes from architecture and art, grounded in geometry and details.
+At the moment, we’re noticing a frequent use of natural materials—such as Calacatta Viola, Brazilian Quartzite, and burl wood—which are timeless choices.

-AO/JND share five steps for planning a truly personal kitchen:
+AO/JN share five key steps for planning a kitchen that is truly personal:

-1. Decide what kind of feeling you what to create in your space.
-Start the planning process by finding your preferred balance between design and functionality.
-Consider any rooms that are connected to your kitchen and how the spaces will interact with one another.
+Decide what kind of feeling you what to create in your space.
+Begin the planning process by finding your preferred balance between design and functionality.
+Consider any rooms that are connected to your kitchen and how these spaces will interact with each other.

-5. Take a breather.
-Look back at what you have created to see if there are any adjustments you’d like to make.
+Take a breather and step back to review what you've created to see if any adjustments are needed.
 Always trust your gut feeling throughout the design process.
 For some, it can take a while to get there, but most of the time, we know what we want and what feeling to aim for.
 Enlisting the help of an interior architect in the early stages of a project can help you navigate the various decisions and speed up the entire project.

 Interior design www.aojninteriors.com @aojninteriors